KnowledgeLinks/introduction-to-bibcat/pages/marc2bibframe2.md

 author: http://orcid.org/0000-0002-7543-3893
 category: bc-qs
-date: 2017-11-30
+date: 2018-01-17
 next: rdf-mapping
 previous: importing-bibcat
 title: Using marc2bibframe2 XSLT

+## Introduction
-Last year the [Library of Congress](http://loc.gov) released an official MARCXML-to-BIBFRAME 2.0 RDF XML project on Github at [https://github.com/](https://github.com/) We'll now go through the steps of converting MARC 21 to MARC XML, and then create an XSLT transform script to convert the MARC record to BIBFRAME 2.0 RDF XML.
+In 2016 the [Library of Congress](http://loc.gov) released an official MARCXML-to-BIBFRAME 2.0 RDF XML project on Github at [https://github.com/](https://github.com/) We'll now go through the steps of converting MARC 21 to MARC XML, and then create an XSLT transform script to convert the MARC record to BIBFRAME 2.0 RDF XML.